mpadge/hackmd-stat-software/ml.md

 large sets of input data, only a portion of which will typically be able to be stored in local memory.
-Adaptation of this kind of workflow to situations in which all training data can be loaded into memory will often mean one or more of the following stages do not apply.
-This thus ought to be considered an “extensive” workflow, with shorter versions possible dependent upon envisioned areas of application.
+Adaptation of this kind of workflow to situations in which all training data can be loaded into memory will often mean one or more of the following stages, and therefore corresponding standards, do not apply.
+This thus ought to be considered an “extensive” workflow, with shorter versions, and correspondingly more restricted sets of standards, possible dependent upon envisioned areas of application.

 Just as typical workflows are potentially very diverse, so are outputs of ML software, which depend on areas of application and intended